aurelia/site-generator/lib/app/docs/api/templating-resources/index.md

 * `addStrategy(matcher: , strategy: RepeatStrategy): any` - Adds a repeat strategy to be located when repeating a template over different collection types.
-  * `matcher:` - No description available
+  * `matcher: ` - No description available
-  * `strategy:RepeatStrategy` - A repeat strategy that can iterate a specific collection type.
+  * `strategy: RepeatStrategy` - A repeat strategy that can iterate a specific collection type.

 * `getStrategy(items: any): RepeatStrategy` - Gets the best strategy to handle iteration.
-  * `items:any` - No description available
+  * `items: any` - No description available